-Women are now better represented at director, manager and team leader levels, and this is especially the case in the traditionally male-dominated environment of software engineering.
+Women are now better represented at the director, manager, and team leader levels, and this is especially the case in the traditionally male-dominated environment of software engineering.
 Thanks to their natural communication skills, they are well-suited to leadership, even when they are skilled at the technical side of their job.

 Why Should Women Choose Tech?

 It goes without saying that, for women as well as men, having a career within the technology industry is a path to an exciting future.
-With so many roles available within this sector there’s something for virtually every women to try her hand at and thanks to the fast moving pace of developments, the opportunities are only increasing with every year.
+With so many roles available within this sector there’s something for virtually every woman to try her hand at and thanks to the fast-moving pace of developments, the opportunities are only increasing with every year.

 Recruiting and Retaining Women to Tech Positions

-A major challenge that faces tech companies isn’t just the recruitment of women to tech roles but actually retaining them in the long-term.
+A major challenge that faces tech companies isn’t just the recruitment of women to tech roles but actually retaining them in the long term.
 Flexibility isn’t routinely on offer, and this is something that more women demand in their chosen workplace.
-Part-time work and job-shares aren’t standard practice in the sector even today, and that means many women leave the industry after having children as they don’t want to compromise their time spent with their families in favour of their careers.
+Part-time work and job shares aren’t standard practice in the sector even today, and that means many women leave the industry after having children as they don’t want to compromise their time spent with their families in favor of their careers.